 As a choreographer, Melanie has established a repertory of works performing in international festivals and theatres such as Tanz im August, Uzes Danse Festival, Arts House Melbourne, Sydney Opera House, O Espaco do Tempo, Festival Antigel, Dance Massive, Carriageworks, Chunky Move and HAU Hebbel am Ufer Berlin among others.
 She has been artist in residence at Dock 11 Berlin, Tanzwerkstatt Berlin, Lucy Guerin Studios, Arts House Melbourne and Schauspielhaus Leipzig.

 Melanie choreographed the 2014/15 and 2017 live shows for UK electronic musician Clark (Warp records), performing internationally including – Field Day London, Moma PS1 New York, Sonar Festivals Barcelona/Istanbul and Villette Sonique Paris.

 Her collaborative work extends to artists such as musician CLARK, choreographer Morgan Belenguer, film maker Amos Gebhardt and visual artists Martin Boettger, Ash Keating and Bridie Lunney.

 In Australia, Melanie joined Antony Hamilton for his projects – Drift (2011), Black Project 1(2012), Ruth(2015), Number of the Machine (2017) and NGV Accumulation (2018).
 In 2015 she was appointed resident director at Lucy Guerin Inc. in Melbourne and performed in Lucy Guerin’s ‘Split’ for which she was nominated ‘Outstanding female dancer’ for both Helpmann and Green Room Awards.

 In 2016 Melanie was commissioned by Chunky Move to create a new work ‘Re-make’, and in 2017 she was commissioned by Sydney Dance Company to create ‘Woof’ as part of the New Breed program, now touring in their 50th Anniversary Season One program and nominated for multiple Green Room Awards.
 Melanie was choreographer for the English National Opera’s 2018 production of ‘Salome’ directed by Adena Jacobs.

 Her work ‘Personal Effigies’ was the recipient of the 2018 Keir Choreographic Award, and her work ‘Wonderwomen’ received the 2017 Leipziger Bewegungskunstpreis.

 Melanie continues to develop her work as well as offering professional training and workshops locally and abroad.
-She has been a guest teacher for companies such as Carte Blanche Norway, Sasha Waltz and Guests, Chunky Move, Skanes Dansteater.
+She has been a guest teacher for companies such as Carte Blanche Norway, Sasha Waltz and Guests, Chunky Move, Skanes Dansteater and Lucy Guerin Inc.